 The most challenging aspect of PR is the pitch to attract media attention.
-It’s easy to copy and paste a previous pitch and tweak it.
+It’s easy to copy and paste a previous media pitch and tweak it.
 However, this process quickly becomes stale.
 As a result, approach each new media pitch with a fresh mindset.
 In addition, stay future-focused, do research and get creative.
 So, I am sharing examples of how these steps worked for some of my clients:

-Stay Future-Focused (what is a pitch list)
+Stay Future-Focused (what is a media pitch list?)